 These tend to remain unaltered for long periods and are often the best source of information on early roof structures and slating techniques.
-Detailing is less elaborate than on domestic buildings and this should be respected in repairs.
+Their detailing is less elaborate than domestic buildings and this should be respected in repairs.
 Verges and eaves often have little overhang and gutters are seldom included.
-Lighting for storage areas or livestock was not important, so it was often provided by substituting a few slates with glass or installing small cast iron rooflights rather than dormer windows (see figure 18).
+Lighting for storage areas or livestock was not important so it was often provided by replacing a few slates with glass or by installing small cast iron rooflights rather than dormer windows (Figure 22).
 Good ventilation is important for livestock but this was usually provided by openings in walls rather than roofs or by raising a few ridge tiles.